EliahKagan/symlink/README.md

 MSIX, developer mode is not required to be enabled for this flag.

-This program can be built in various ways and tested on various systems to example this, or otherwise to test the ability to create symlinks.
+This program can be built in various ways and tested on various systems to examine this, or otherwise to test the ability to create symlinks.

 When UAC is enabled, the ability to create symlinks may vary by whether the program is run with elevation.